 Unfortunately, as soon as Pajarito Tradicional starts to become interesting, it quickly disappears in the cold water — this tereré holds up to 15 refills before becoming lavado, which by itself is pretty boring and very similar to the nose of this yerba mate — simple, slightly woody and grassy.

-In hot water Pajarito Tradicional performs a bit better, but do not expect sudden miracles — duration is still short, sometimes reaching 20 refills, but more oftenly averaging at 15.
+In hot water Pajarito Tradicional performs a bit better, but do not expect sudden miracles — durability is still short, sometimes reaching 20 refills, but more oftenly averaging at 15.

 The last thing you want while drinking mate is to constantly re-heat your water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a very popular in South America mate thermos with sprout.